alelozada/hello-world-django/README.md

     add requests inside the file
     add the Django version inside the file (Django==3.2 for example)

+3. Open the virtual environment

+  - (Windows 11)
+    .venv/Scripts/activate

+4. Install dependencies from requirements.txt file

+  pip install -r requirements.txt

-3. Initialize the Django project
+5. Initialize the Django project

     django-admin startproject app

-4. Install the core in the projects
+6. Install the core in the projects

     py app/manage.py startapp core

-5. You can start the server with the next command
+7. You can start the server with the next command

     py app/manage.py runserver